 - The school building is accessible for children with mobility difficulties.
 There are ramps installed to access the classrooms at a higher level and a slope down to the main entrance.
 We have hand rails installed by all steps down into the playground and an internal lift to ensure accessibility to all areas of the school.

-- A training toilet seat is provided in some children’s toilets which can be used for children who have stability difficulties when on the toilet.
+- A training toilet seat and step stool is provided in some children’s toilets which can be used for children who have stability difficulties when on the toilet.
 A disabled toilet/changing room is available for use.

 - For children that have English as an Additional Language we can access support from the Ethnic Minority and Traveller Achievement Service (EMTAS) who will provide advice and support to ensure their needs are catered for.